Ahmeed1983/Adversarial-Attacks-on-Deep-Learning-Model/README.md

 ## Conclusion

-Through this project, we have contributed to the vital conversation on AI security and robustness.
+Through this project, I have contributed to the vital conversation on AI security and robustness.
 Our investigations into adversarial attacks underscore the need for continued advancements in creating AI systems resilient to such manipulations.
 The insights from this work aim to inform and inspire the development of more secure, reliable, and ethical AI applications.

 ## FAQ